 Metro has also taken a proactive role working with mainstream media outlets to publicize community meetings and to raise awareness of the Regional Connector Transit Corridor project.
 This includes the development of press releases and placement of display advertisements.
-This effort was complemented by outreach to grassroots, ethnic and niche print, broadcast and new media (such as Facebook, blogs, electronic news outlets, chat rooms, discussion boards, etc.), web-based press conferences, and Japanese, Spanish and Korean-language media.
+This effort was complemented by outreach to grassroots, ethnic and niche print, broadcast and new media (such as Facebook, blogs, electronic news outlets, chat rooms, discussion boards, etc.), web-based press conferences, and Japanese, Spanish, and Korean-language media.

-Copies of the newspaper display advertisements from the AA study are located in the Alternatives Analysis Report, and materials for the DEIS/DEIR can be found in the Agency Coordination and Public Involvement Appendix (Appendix I part 2).
+Copies of the newspaper display advertisements from the AA study are located in the Final Alternatives Analysis Report (Appendix H), and materials for the Draft EIS/EIR can be found in the Agency Coordination and Public Involvement Appendix (Appendix I Part 2).
 The publications where display advertisements were placed include:

-- Rafu Shimpo (bilingual Japanese Language)
+- Rafu Shimpo (bilingual Japanese language)

+- Nikkansan (Japanese language)

-- Pacific Citizen (serving the Asian and Pacific Islander Communities)
+- Pacific Citizen (serving the Asian and Pacific Islander communities)

-- Korean Times (Korean Language)
+- Korean Times (Korean language)

-- Garment and Citizen (bilingual Spanish Language)
+- Garment and Citizen (bilingual Spanish language) (AA only, out of print)

 - Daily Trojan

 - Pasadena Star News

 - Downtown News

 These publications were selected both on the basis of readership and demographics in the Regional Connector project area, as well as connectivity to future destinations.
+There are additional media outlets that Metro and the outreach team contact; however, many do not have display advertising.

-During the DEIS/DEIR phase, Metro also launched "The Source," a blog which is used to provide engaging and timely news about various Metro projects, including the Regional Connector, at key project milestones.
+During the Draft EIS/EIR phase, Metro also launched "The Source," a blog which is used to provide engaging and timely news about various Metro projects, including the Regional Connector, at key project milestones.